 The best rodent pest control action you can take when you find rodent waste is to call in the rodent control experts.
 Here’s a look at what else you should do – and NOT do – if you discover rodent droppings:

-- Call a Seattle rodent control expert ASAP.
+- Call a rodent control expert ASAP.
 The pros can safely clean the area for you and help you with your rodent pest control problem.